MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

 ```

-### Use the Verbose parameter to get data for current or last scan
+### Use the Verbose parameter to get data for current scan

 ```